If your question does not appear in this list, please contact us at email@example.com or call 1-800-789-2611, and we will happily assist you.

 You are welcome and encouraged to make your gift to any area you wish, designation options are listed on the donation form for your convenience.

 How much should I give?

 You determine amount of your gift according to your own charitable interests, your personal willingness to give, and your financial capacity.
 No gift is too small.
 It's your participation in the effort that matters most.

-Donors who contribute $1,000 or more within a fiscal year will be recognized as members of the Luther Rice Society, one of the University's most prestigious recognition societies.
-The Luther Rice Society has a number of benefits and events for its members, to read more visit their website.
+Donors who contribute $1,000 or more within a fiscal year will be recognized as members of the Luther Rice Society, one of the university's most prestigious recognition societies.
+The Luther Rice Society has a number of benefits and events for its members.

 How can I give?